 - Harvest or pick up fallen fruit, nuts, and vegetables as they ripen.

 - Feed your pets during daylight and remove uneaten food right away.

 - Keep garbage and recycling cans covered.

-- Store bulk foods, birdseed and dry pet food in rat-proof, covered metal containers.
+- Store bulk foods, birdseed, and dry pet food in covered metal containers as rodents can chew through plastic or resin containers.

 - Use rodent-proof birdfeeders.

 - Remove excess garden debris.

 - Trim trees, shrubs, and vines to at least four feet away from roofs and utility poles.